ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/yson.md

 ### Entity (`entity`) { #entity }

 Entity is an atomic scalar value with no content of its own.
 There are various scenarios in which this type can be useful.
 For example, entity often means null.
-In addition, when a `get` request is made to a [Cypress](../../../user-guide/storage/cypress.md) subtree, [files](../../../user-guide/storage/objects.md#files) and [tables](../../../user-guide/storage/objects.md#tables) are returned as entities (useful data is stored in the [attributes](#attributes) of that node).
+In addition, when a `get` request is made to a [Cypress](../../../user-guide/storage/cypress.md) subtree, [files](../../../user-guide/storage/objects.md#files) and [tables](../../../user-guide/storage/objects.md#tables) are returned as entities (actual data is stored in the [attributes](#attributes) of that node).

 Lexically, entity is encoded by the `#` symbol.